-The Common Core State Standards – What elementary, middle and high school teachers must know about literacy development, academic vocabulary and more; how to adjust your teaching to target the knowledge, concepts and skills your students need to build.
+The Common Core standards – What elementary, middle and high school teachers must know about literacy development, academic vocabulary, mathematical practices and more; how to adjust your teaching to target the knowledge, concepts and skills your students need to build.

-Technology – How the common core standards will prepare our students for the global economy and technology-rich workplace; ways to use free and low-cost tools and techniques such as Google Docs, the flipped classroom, and bring-your-own-device programs to engage students in relevant, inquiry-based learning.
+Technology – How the Common Core standards will prepare our students for the global economy and technology-rich workplace; ways to use tools and techniques such as cloud computing, mobile learning, and 1:1 Chromebook/iPad or bring-your-own-device programs to engage students in relevant, project-based learning.

 - LOW registration and hotel rates!

 - Training from keynote speakers Dr. Ernest Morrell, Dr. Nancy Frey and Kevin Brookhouser on the Common Core standards, writing and digital media

 - More than 80 sessions included with conference registration